Wednesday, January 27, 2016

 When he loved Gilberte, he was a different person from the one he came to be, after arduously forgetting her, and eventually falling in love with Albertine.
 Death of that self, as an overcoming of it through suffering, gives birth to a new self; to a metaphorical resurrection.

 We all know the saying "no pain, no gain".
-Proust says the same, when asserting that pleasure is good for the body, but only pain can strength the spirit.
+Proust says the same, when asserting that pleasure is good for the body, but only pain can strengthen the spirit.
 He expresses the dynamics of the Christian sacrifice/resurrection, when saying:

-"Chaque personne qui nous fait souffrir peut-être rattachée par nous `a une divinité dont elle n'est q'un reflet fragmentaire et le dernier degrée, divinité dont la contemplation en tant qu'idée nous donne aussitôt de la joie, au lieu de la peine que nous avions.
-Tout l'art de vivre c'est de ne nous servir de personnes qui nous fount souffrir que comme d'un degré permettant d'aceder `a sa forme divine et de peupler ainsi journellement notre vie de divinités."
+"Chaque personne qui nous fait souffrir peut-être rattachée par nous `a une divinité dont elle n'est q'un reflet fragmentaire et le dernier degré, divinité dont la contemplation en tant qu'idée nous donne aussitôt de la joie, au lieu de la peine que nous avions.
+Tout l'art de vivre c'est de ne nous servir de personnes qui nous fount souffrir que comme d'un degré permettant d'acceder `a sa forme divine et de peupler ainsi journellement notre vie de divinités."
 (Each person who makes us suffer may be linked by us to a divinity of which he is only a fragmentary reflection and the last degree, a divinity whose contemplation as an idea immediately gives us joy, instead of the pain we had.
 The whole art of living is to use people who make us suffer only as a step allowing us to access our divine form and thus daily populate our life with divinities."